AndroidPillars/React---Basics/README.md

 ## Components

  - Compoenents are the main building blocks of an Application.
  - You can see a UI broken down into multiple individual pieces called components and work on them independently and merge them all in a parent component which will be your      final UI.
+ - Two Types -> Functional Component and Class Component.

 ## Examples